Skip to content

 Influencing Women Awards

-5th Annual Influencing Women Awards
+6th Annual Influencing Women Awards

 The Women In Business Influencing Women Awards recognize women who lead the way in business, industry, enterprise and community, along with the organizations and individuals that champion women leaders!
 Our past Gala venues have included the historic Studio A and the stage of the Grand Ole Opry making the awards a once-in-a-lifetime event for our guests and finalists.

-On Thursday night, April 27th, join local business and community leaders at our formal event recognizing several Donelson Hermitage Influencing Women and those who support the advancement of Women in Business in the Tennessee Ballroom at Gaylord Opryland Resort & Convention Center.
+On Thursday night, April 18th, join local business and community leaders at our formal event recognizing several Donelson Hermitage Influencing Women and those who support the advancement of Women in Business in the Tennessee Ballroom at Gaylord Opryland Resort & Convention Center.

-We'll be celebrating all things "Tennessee" as we gather for our Tennessee Waltz themed Gala event to enjoy great food and even better company.
-Attendees will honor and pay tribute to the women who lead the way in business, industry, enterprise and community, as well as the organizations and individuals who champion them daily.
+We will cruise to downtown Nashville where Attendees can take a stroll on the deck and view the Nashville skyline.
+As we make our way back down the Cumberland River we will honor and pay tribute to the women who lead the way in business, industry, enterprise and community, as well as the organizations and individuals who champion them daily.

 Not only will guests have the opportunity to network and mingle with each other, they'll be able to bid on an array of silent and live auction items, enjoy an incredible dinner, and cheer on some amazing women and the businesses that support them during the Influencing Women Awards Gala program.